 Since 2015, over 600 daughters and 500 dads have attended the Daughters and Dads program in the Newcastle region and we have trained more than 100 pre-service and qualified teachers to become accredited program facilitators.

-Later that year, the NSW Minister of Sport, Stuart Ayres announced four years of funding for the state-wide rollout of the Daughters and Dads program in conjunction with the Office of Sport NSW.
+Later in 2018, the NSW Minister of Sport, Stuart Ayres announced four years of funding for the state-wide rollout of the Daughters and Dads program in conjunction with the Office of Sport NSW.
 The program will be a key focus of the Office of Sport's 4-year, multi-facet ‘Her Sport Her Way’ strategy aimed to increase the number of girls and women playing sport across the state.